decidim/decidim/decidim-dev/README.md

 Contribution directions go here.

 ## License
-The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).
+The gem is available as open source under the terms of the [AGPLv3 License](https://opensource.org/licenses/AGPL-3.0).